mlswg/mls-protocol/draft-ietf-mls-protocol.md

   introduce the client to a new group.

 Identity Key:
-: A long-lived signing key pair used to authenticate the sender of a message.
+: A signing key pair used to authenticate the sender of a message.

 Terminology specific to tree computations is described in
 {{ratchet-trees}}.